SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-introduction.md

 ---
 title: OneDrive Multi-Geo
-description: This offering allows multinational corporations that are part of the preview and have one or more geographical locations, to expand their Office 365 tenancy to satisfy data residency requirements. ms.date: 4/27/2018
+description: This offering allows multinational corporations which has one or more geographical locations, to expand their Office 365 tenancy to satisfy data residency requirements. ms.date: 6/18/2019
 localization_priority: Priority
 ---